shenhuiying2017/azure-docs.es-es/articles/remoteapp/remoteapp-anyapp.md

 <properties
-   pageTitle="Ejecución de cualquier aplicación de Windows en cualquier dispositivo con Azure RemoteApp | Microsoft Azure" description="Obtenga información acerca de cómo compartir cualquier aplicación de Windows con sus usuarios mediante Azure RemoteApp." services="remoteapp" documentationCenter="" authors="lizap"
+   pageTitle="Run any Windows app on any device with Azure RemoteApp | Microsoft Azure" description="Learn how to share any Windows app with your users by using Azure RemoteApp." services="remoteapp" documentationCenter="" authors="lizap"